MtPelerin/bridge-v2/docs/api.md

 Emits either a TransferApproved or a TransferRejected event that can be listened by wallets for improved UX experience
 When transfer is approved, tokens are transfered to the receiver of the tokens
 When transfer is rejected, tokens are transfered back to the sender of the tokens
+If transfer is not on-hold, it will be ignored without notification

 #### *Parameters*